robtweed/golgi/examples/todo/README.md

 allows the persistent *todo* object to be treated in the *Golgi* application as if it was just a plain old JavaScript object.

+Furthermore, DPP provides the basis for reactive control: any changes to the persistent *todo* object trigger events, and these are used to invoke state updates within the application's *Golgi* WebComponents.

 # The Design in a Nutshell

 The application has a single Assembly that marshalls the main Components into place:

+- the Root Component
 - the Header Component, where new Tasks are entered
 - the Item-Group Component, which provides the parent target for each individual Task Item Component
 - the Footer Component, which displays the counter and filtering controls